 As a scientist, I have to rely on the facts to build a theory.
 But at the same time, to accept that the only reality that exists is that which I can touch, see, smell, hear or taste is, to me, pretentious and naïve to the extreme.
 Some animals only see in black and white, does this mean that colours don’t exist?
 I understand that they don’t exist for them, but does it mean they don’t exist at all?
 I accept the possibility, at least, that a reality exists which I can not perceive with my senses or deduce by logical reasoning.
 Anyway, I digress.

 “I early arrived at the insight that when no answer comes from within to the problems and complexities of life, they ultimately mean very little.
 Outward circumstances are no substitute for inner experience.
 Therefore my life has been singularly poor in outward happenings.
 I cannot tell much about them, for it would strike me as hollow and insubstantial.
 I can understand myself only in the light of inner happenings.
-It is these that make up the singularity of my life”.Carl Gustav Jung.
-Memories, Dreams, Reflections
+It is these that make up the singularity of my life”.Carl Jung, Memories, Dreams, Reflections

 When I was reading MDR, somehow I remembered the story of Adam, Eve, the snake and the apple.
 Adam and Eve were happily living in Paradise, where they could do as they pleased except for one thing: to eat the fruit of the tree of knowledge of good and evil.
 The snake convinces Eve that God doesn’t want them to eat the fruit because they would acquire wisdom and become gods themselves.
 Adam and Eve are convinced by this explanation and eat.
 Immediately, they feel the consequences, the first of which is to realise they are naked.
 In symbolic dream language, they feel insecure.
 They are then expelled form Paradise.